 It is important to keep groundwater in mind for many areas of comprehensive planning.
 Ultimately, what takes place above ground directly affects groundwater below.
 There is a variety of activities influencing water resource quality.
-Potential pollution sources that can affect groundwater include but are not limited to
+Potential pollution sources in New Diggings that can affect groundwater include but are not limited to

 - On-site septic systems

-- Sewage Treatment Plants

 - Surface Waste Water Discharge

-- Landfills

-- Underground Storage Tanks

 - Feedlots

 - Junkyards

-- Abandoned Quarries

 - Abandoned Wells

 - Pesticide and Fertilizer Applications

 - Road Salt

-- Household Cleaners and Detergents

-- Unsewered Subdivisions

-- Gas Stations

-- Chemical Spills

 - Leaking Sewer Lines